The Science Behind Botulinum Toxin: How It Smooths Wrinkles Naturally

 How Does This Fit Into a Preventative Skincare Plan?

-More and more clients in Brentwood and Essex are choosing anti-wrinkle injections in their late 20s or early 30s as a preventative treatment.
+More and more clients in London and Essex are choosing anti-wrinkle injections in their late 20s or early 30s as a preventative treatment.

 Why start early?